 In 2019, we saw Samsung launch two Galaxy Watch Active smartwatches, Louis Vuitton update its £2100 Tambour Horizon smartwatch and Apple launch its Watch Series 5.
 So what else do we have to look forward to for 2020?

-Here are all the best smartwatches thought to be coming or confirmed for 2018 and 2019.
+Here are all the best smartwatches thought to be coming in 2020.

-Before we go into all the details and rumours, here are some of the most anticipated upcoming devices for 2018 and 2019:
+Before we go into all the details and rumours, here are some of the most anticipated upcoming devices for 2020: